Code-Institute-Submissions/stickandbindle/README.md

 - https://addyosmani.com/

-    To improve my Google Lighthouse score, I used this line of code "<!--<link rel="preload" as="image" href="hero-image.jpg"> -->" to preload my hero image.
+    To improve my Google Lighthouse score, I used this line of code "link rel="preload" as="image" href="hero-image.jpg" to preload my hero image.

 - Code Institute